 Instructions

 - Slowly bring it to a boil.
-Once boiling, remove the kombu from the liquid (You can make Kombu Tsukudani with the used kombu).
-If you are not vegan/vegetarian, you can add a small amount of katsuobushi to make Awase Dashi for more flavors.
-Please see the instruction here.
-If you're using dashi powder, please read here.
+Once boiling, remove the kombu from the liquid (and reserve it to make Kombu Tsukudani).
+Now, you have kombu dashi.
+If you are not vegan/vegetarian, you can add a small amount of katsuobushi for more flavor (see my Awase Dashi recipe for instructions).

-- In Kombu Dashi, add mirin and usukuchi soy sauce.
+- To the dashi, add 1 Tbsp mirin and 1 Tbsp usukuchi (light-colored) soy sauce.

-- Mix together and once it boils, turn off the heat.
+- Mix together, bring to a boil, and turn off the heat.
+Set aside.

-- Transfer to iced water and let it cool (but don’t leave the spinach too long as you will lose the nutrients).
+- Transfer to a bowl of iced water and let it cool (but don’t leave the spinach too long, as it will lose nutrients).

-- As soon as it’s cooled, collect spinach and squeeze water out.
-If you like to serve as I do, collect the stem and put together.
-I like to serve both stem and leafy parts separately instead of mixing it up together.
+- As soon as it‘s cooled, collect the spinach and squeeze out the water.
+If you like to serve this dish as I do, gather together the spinach neatly by the stems.
+I like to serve both the stem and leafy parts separately instead of mixing it up together.

-- Put the spinach in the airtight container and pour the sauce over.
+- Put the spinach in an airtight container.
+Now, pour the savory broth over the spinach.

-- Make sure the spinach is evenly distributed in the container and soak in the sauce.
-Put the lid on and let it soak in the refrigerator for at least 1 hour (3-4 hours ideally).
+- Make sure the spinach is evenly distributed in the container and fully submerged in the broth.
+Put the lid on and let it soak in the refrigerator for at least 1 hour and ideally up to 3–4 hours.

 To Serve

-- Serve the spinach in a bowl and pour the sauce over.
-I like to make sure each bowl gets both spinach stem and leafy part.
-Love the dark and light color contrast to each other.
+- Serve the spinach in small individual bowls and pour some broth on top.
+I like to make sure each bowl gets both the stem and leafy parts.
+The dark and light green color contrast makes a beautiful presentation.

 To Store

-- You can keep in the refrigerator for up to 3 days.
+- You can keep Spinach Ohitashi in the refrigerator for up to 3 days.

 Editor’s Note: This post was originally published on January 26, 2012.
 It’s been updated with a new video on September 2019.